Circuit (computer science): Terminology

 The gates of in-degree 0 are called inputs or leaves.
 The gates of out-degree 0 are called outputs.
 If there is an edge from gate $g$ to gate $h$ in the graph $G$ then $h$ is called a child of $g$.
-We suppose there is an order on the vertices of the graph, so we can speak of the $k$th child of a gate when $k$ is less than the out-degree of the gate.
+We suppose there is an order on the vertices of the graph, so we can speak of the $k$th child of a gate when $k$ is less than or equal to the out-degree of the gate.

 The size of a circuit is the number of nodes of a circuit.
 The depth of a gate $g$ is the length of the longest path in $G$ beginning at $g$ up to an output gate.
 In particular, the gates of out-degree 0 are the only gates of depth 1.
 The depth of a circuit is the maximum depth of any gate.

 Level $i$ is the set of all gates of depth $i$.
 A levelled circuit is a circuit in which the edges to gates of depth $i$ comes only from gates of depth $i + 1$ or from the inputs.
 In other words, edges only exist between adjacent levels of the circuit.
 The width of a levelled circuit is the maximum size of any level.